Ice vs Heat for Treating Your Meniscus Injury

 You haven't experienced any pain from the old injury but you realize it's still there when you try to carry the vacuum up the stairs.
 Flexing and putting weight on your knee just reminded you of the old injury, and now you feel a dull ache in your knee.
 You stop and ask someone else to bring the vacuum upstairs for you (you stopped the activity that will cause more tearing in your meniscus).

 The pain levels are low but there is no swelling which means NO cold compression is needed.
-In this case heat (Deep Tissue Regeneration Therapy) should be used to relieve the dull ache in your knee and encourage healing of your damaged tissue.
+In this case heat (Blood Circulation Boost) should be used to relieve the dull ache in your knee and encourage healing of your damaged tissue.

-Keep using Deep Tissue Regeneration Therapy before activity and when you notice any stiffness in your knee to 'warm up' your tissue and stimulate healing.
+Keep using Blood Circulation Boost before activity and when you notice any stiffness in your knee to 'warm up' your tissue and stimulate healing.

 What Makes the TShellz Wrap Different?